Privacy Policy

 For California residents (CCPA / CPRA)

 You have the equivalent rights under California law (right to know, delete, correct, portability, and opt out of sale and sharing).
-Same email address.
-Same timing.
+To opt out of “sharing” through the Meta Pixel, enable Global Privacy Control in your browser; the site honors GPC as a valid opt-out signal under 11 CCR § 7025.
+You may also email [email protected].
+Same timing as Rhode Island.

 For EU and UK residents (GDPR and UK GDPR)